FarisArch/INFO-4335-OMEN/Case Study 1/project_initiation.md

 ### Preferred platform
-- As for preferred platform, we will be focusing on Android deployment first with the minimum Android version being Android 10.
+- As for preferred platform, we will be focusing on Android deployment first.
 ## Features

 - 1.Post up an errand with details, locations, deadline and payment.